mcandre/unmake/README.md

 * Behavior during live `make` script execution
 * An ever-growing list of GNU/BSD/etc. extensions to POSIX make

-## POSIX 2008
+## POSIX.1-202x Issue 8, draft 3

-unmake assumes the 2008 edition of the POSIX standard, and that make implementations fully comply with the standard.
+POSIX is not a single standard, but a series of versioned standards. unmake targets the upcoming 202x edition of POSIX, specifically Issue 8, draft 3.
+Also known as The Open Group Issue 8, draft 3.
+Also known as IEEE P1003.1-202x/D3.

-Despite the release name, the POSIX edition is as of this writing still being actively collated in 2023 (!)
+unmake assumes that make implementations already fully comply with the standard, supporting all syntax semantics, and the latest features required by the standard.

 ## Logic Errors